 It also featured seven desk accessories like the Alarm Clock, a basic 10 button Calculator, a Control Panel, Key Caps, a Note Pad, a 15 piece slide Puzzle, and Scrapbook, which was like a cut, copy, and paste library.

-Almost identical with the first, but much more improved with a better random-access memory(RAM).
+Almost identical to the first, but much more improved with a better random-access memory(RAM).
 This new model with increased memory was very much capable of business use.

 Released in 1986 this PC was the third model of the macintosh line.
 The RAM increased to 1GB( Gigabyte), the color of the PC is originally beige but it was changed to a warm grey color in 1987.
 This was the earliest PC that can run system 7(operating system).